Verisk Analytics, Inc. research snapshot

 VRSK AI Trading Strategy Framework

 The VRSK AI trading strategy below is a rules-based research framework, not personal financial advice.
-It links price trend, insurance analytics demand, Underwriting and Claims growth, margin quality, free cash flow, leverage, buybacks, and technical invalidation levels.
+It links price trend, insurance analytics demand, Underwriting and Claims growth, subscription growth, margin quality, free cash flow, leverage, buybacks, tax rates, legal costs, and technical invalidation levels.

 Trend-following setup

-Watch for VRSK to hold above the $179 to $183 moving-average band and push through $192 to $200 with improving volume while Q2 results confirm organic revenue acceleration, adjusted EBITDA margin discipline, and stable full-year guidance.
+Watch for VRSK to reclaim the 200-day moving average near $199 and push through the $200 to $205 area with volume while Q3 results confirm organic constant currency growth near 6%, subscription growth near 8%, adjusted EBITDA margin stability, and reaffirmed full-year guidance.

-A close below $179, weaker July 29 earnings commentary, or evidence that insurance workflow demand and price realization are deteriorating should reduce trend-following confidence.
+A close below the 50-day moving average near $185, weaker Q3 commentary, or evidence that insurance workflow demand, subscription growth, or price realization is deteriorating should reduce trend-following confidence.

 Mean-reversion setup

-If VRSK pulls back toward the 50-day or 200-day average without a thesis break, compare the entry price with the base scenario, free cash flow, debt, buyback pace, and organic growth trajectory.
+If VRSK pulls back toward the 50-day moving average near $185 or the 100-day near $183 without a thesis break, compare the entry price with the base scenario, free cash flow, debt, buyback pace, tax rate, and organic growth trajectory.

-Do not treat a lower price as automatically attractive if the cause is slower insurance carrier spending, pressure on pricing, model credibility issues, or AI substitution in core workflows.
+Do not treat a lower price as automatically attractive if the cause is slower insurance carrier spending, pressure on pricing, model credibility issues, AI substitution in core workflows, or higher interest and legal costs.

 Fundamental monitor

-Track Underwriting revenue, Claims revenue, organic constant currency growth, adjusted EBITDA margin, free cash flow, debt, share repurchases, AI product adoption, dividend policy, customer retention, and analyst EPS revisions.
+Track Underwriting revenue, Claims revenue, organic constant currency growth, subscription growth, adjusted EBITDA margin, free cash flow, debt, share repurchases, AI product adoption, dividend policy, customer retention, the effective tax rate, interest expense, legal fees, and analyst EPS revisions.

-Position sizing should reflect that VRSK is a high-margin data franchise with meaningful downside if growth expectations or the premium multiple reset again.
+Position sizing should reflect that VRSK is a high-margin data franchise with meaningful downside if GAAP earnings quality, growth expectations, or the premium multiple reset again.

 Investment research summary